Docker Desktop Startup Error on Windows

 Step 1: Enable Virtualization

-The steps to enable virtualization vary by PC manufacturers and models.
-On HP EliteBook, for example, here’s how to enable it:
+The means of enabling virtualization vary by PC manufacturers and models.
+For example, here’s how to enable it on HP EliteBooks:

-Power on your device, and press F10 while the booting to enter BIOS.
+1. Restart your device and press F10 during booting to enter BIOS

-Under the Advanced tab, use the up and down arrows to select System Options, then press Enter.
+3. Under the Advanced tab, select System Options, then press Enter

-In the System Options window, select the Virtualization Technology (VTx) box.
+4. In the System Options window, check the Virtualization Technology (VTx) box and click Save

 As previously stated, this process varies slightly for other models from HP.
 Other PC brands such as Dell, Acer, Asus, and Lenovo all have their respective methods for enabling virtualization.